aflah02/Storage-Usage-Tracker/README.md

 The File Size Tracker is a simple Streamlit app that provides details for the sizes of all files and folders inside a specified directory.
 With this app, you can quickly get an overview of the space occupied by different files and subdirectories in a specific folder.

+I went ahead and built this simple web app as the detail view in Windows File Explorer kinda sucks 😣

 ## Getting Started

 ### Installation